niendicker/logger/README.md

-Solutions related to data collection, storage, analysis and export/interfaces.

-The modbusTcpMaster Service will run on the target system (arm) collecting information from configured device.
-An example of configuration can be found in the file <gc600.conf>.
-The modbus registers map must follow the file model <gc600.mbr>.
+--- Field Data Logger Software ---

+The modbusPoll software sends a ModBus query for each configured variable in the [mapFile] at specified interval [pollingInterval_ms=0].
+0 = no interval.
+Iterations can be set on [pollingIterations=0].
+0 = no limit.
+Maximum communication errors can be set on [pollingErrorMax=0] 0 = no limit.
+Timeout for a query reply can be set on [msTimeout=1000].
+ *The value must be adjusted in function of connection latency.
+To low values can generate false communication errors.

+All above mentioned configurations can be found in the default configuration file:
+[/devices/device.conf].

+Default mapFile:
+[/devices/device.mbr]

+Running a instance:
+./modbusPoll.bin /path/to/configuration/file

+Ex:
+cd [/path/to/modbusPoll/root/folder]
+./modbusPoll.bin ./devices/device.conf

-Multiple instances can run in parallel.
+* Multiple instances can run in parallel.

-OPTIONS [config_file_path]